geerlingguy/ansible-for-devops/deployments/README.md

 ## Deploying application updates

-The first 'production' release of this demo app is version `1.1.4`, which includes a basic interface for viewing and managing Articles.
+The first 'production' release of this demo app is version `2.0.1`, which includes a basic interface for viewing and managing Articles.
 Subsequent releases can be deployed by incrementing the `app_version` in `playbooks/vars.yml`, then running the Ansible provisioner again with `vagrant provision`.

 Some notable releases you could test:

-  - `1.1.4`: The first stable release.
-Very basic interface for performing CRUD operations on Articles, but this release is not idempotently-deployable due to some incorrect settings.
+  - `1.1.4`: First stable release, but not idempotent when deployed.
-  - `1.2.0`: Major changes to the structure of the app, like the home page and general layout.
+    - TODO: This version is deprecated, but a similar version may be added soon.
-  - `1.2.2`: First 'production' version of the app, with user interface elements complete.
-First version of the app able to be deployed idempotently.
+  - `2.0.1`: First stable release with Article CRUD deployable on modern Ruby versions.
-  - `1.3.0`: Major UX and design/layout improvements.
+  - `2.1.0`: Includes a fancy new header with a linear gradient background.
+Marketing is happy.

 ## About the Author